awsdocs/amazon-ecs-developer-guide/doc_source/vpc-endpoints.md

 For more information about Secrets Manager VPC endpoints, see [Using Secrets Manager with VPC endpoints](https://docs.aws.amazon.com/secretsmanager/latest/userguide/vpc-endpoint-overview.html) in the *AWS Secrets Manager User Guide*\.

 For more information about Systems Manager VPC endpoints, see [Using Systems Manager with VPC endpoints](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-create-vpc.html) in the *AWS Systems Manager User Guide*\.

+## Create the Systems Manager endpoints<a name="ecs-vpc-endpoint-ecsexec"></a>

+If you use the ECS Exec feature, you need to create the interface VPC endpoints for Systems Manager Session Manager\.
+For more information, see [Using Amazon ECS Exec for debugging](ecs-exec.md)\.

+For more information about Systems Manager Session Manager VPC endpoints, see [Use AWS PrivateLink to set up a VPC endpoint for Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-privatelink.html) in the *AWS Systems Manager User Guide*\.

 ## Creating a VPC endpoint policy for Amazon ECS<a name="vpc-endpoint-policy"></a>